ThePoShWolf/Modrify/Modrify/docs/Set-MutaGameEnvironment.md

 # Set-MutaGameEnvironment

 ## SYNOPSIS
-The first command to run for any work in PSMutagen.
+The first command to run for any work in Modrify.
 This sets your game environment to be the specified game.

 ## SYNTAX